deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "But—"

-"Sean!" she stopped to glare at him again, then softened when he raised his hands defensively. "…Look, this was my best friend's camera.
+"Sean!" she stopped to glare at him again, then softened when he raised his hands defensively. "...Look, this was my best friend's camera.
 Her parents gave it to me when she died.
 I was already pretty serious about getting good with it *before* Adam left for basic training, and since then I've had no social life, I've had nothing to do but study and practice with this thing.
 For a while there it was literally the only thing I had.
 So trust me: if I say I took a picture okay, I took a picture okay.
 Okay?"

-"…Do you do anything with those photos?" he asked.
+"...Do you do anything with those photos?" he asked.

 "Not really."
 She shrugged.
 "Not yet."

 "Maybe you should.
-If you're going to make a living from it, you need to start getting your name out there, and if you're that confident that what you're taking is good…"
+If you're going to make a living from it, you need to start getting your name out there, and if you're that confident that what you're taking is good..."

 Ava considered it as she started walking again.
 "Maybe you're right.
 A blog maybe?
 My own website?"